The Soul Star ⭐️ Algoritmo

 beyond space and time?

-Algoancora and Algotenere were of course lovers, and it would have been poetically just if the two had survived to turn their afterlives into poetry.
+Algoancora and Algotenere were lovers, and it would have been poetically just if the two had survived to turn their afterlives into poetry.
 They could have spent decades together exploring the layers beneath the planet, mining history like gold.
-Or they might have flown together into the skies of speculation, drifting on the clouds of the upoer atmosphere, like birds on a never-ending wire.
+Or they might have flown together into the skies of speculation, drifting on the clouds of the upper atmosphere, like birds on a never-ending wire.

 But alas the cosmos is a prosaic place.
 The Six were both gone, long gone.
-Just like Mai.
+Just like Wei.

-They had learned, in an unconscious haze, that Time was a brutal master.
+They learned that Time was a brutal master.
 The Moment, his day-to-day minister, took them all away.
 All except Algotodo, who was left in the moment, to mourn their final and irrevocable passing.

 ⭐️